-Sensitive and eco-friendly tourism development is becoming a priority and nature tourism is at the forefront, encouraging community development and a more sustainable path for nature and people.
+Sensitive and eco-friendly tourism development is becoming a priority and nature tourism is at the forefront, encouraging community development and a more sustainable path for nature and people in Slovenia.

 Nestled between the Adriatic Sea and the Alps, Slovenia is a destination not to be missed.
 Known for its diverse summer and winter activities, the country is earning a reputation as one of Europe’s newest and finest green destinations.
 More than half of this diverse country’s surface is forested, providing a rich natural landscape ripe for exploration.